- Q: What is Whole Body Vibration Training?

 A: Yes, this is a perfectly normal phenomenon.
 Using the Power Plate® device enormously stimulates circulation.
 People with complaints connected to circulation can greatly benefit from using the Power Plate® machine because it is very effective in improving the transport of waste products.
-In some cases, erythemia may occur, (severe reddening of the skin, usually on the legs) which can be extremely unpleasant.
+In some cases, erythema may occur, (severe reddening of the skin, usually on the legs) which can be extremely unpleasant.
 For many people this is just a temporary phenomenon.
-However, if erythemia persists, we advise you to cease exercising on the Power Plate® equipment.
+However, if erythema persists, we advise you to cease exercising on the Power Plate® equipment and see a physician.

 - Q: How long is a typical workout?